Hot Spots in Dogs: A Comprehensive Guide to Recognition, Treatment, and Prevention 🔥

 • Hair loss and pain in the affected area

-• Foul smell of wound secretions
+• Foul odor of the wound secretion

-• Glued fur around the hot spot
+• Matted fur around the hot spot

-Causes of hot spots 📝
+Causes of Hot Spots 📝

 The most common causes of hot spots in dogs are: